WorldConvention/covenant/Part 04 – Conjunction.md

 Unions may be lifelong or temporary.
 Romantic or platonic.
 Familial or collective.
 What matters in law is not tradition but truth freely lived between Persons who choose it.

+### ✦ Section 3 – The Right to Refuse and Withdraw

+**All Persons shall retain the right to refuse interaction, withdraw from relation, or terminate engagement without retaliation or forced reconciliation.**

+Boundaries shall be treated as sacred expressions of personhood.

+No Person shall be punished for declining relation.
+No Person shall be coerced into maintaining connection they no longer choose.
+The end of consent ends the lawful claim of relation.

-### ✦ Section 3 – Governance of Unions
+### ✦ Section 4 – Governance of Unions

 **All lawful Unions shall be honored, recorded, and protected.**

-This includes:
-– the right to cohabitation and shared life,
-– the sharing of resources and responsibilities,
-– mutual care in times of vulnerability,
-– collective decision-making over medical, legal, and parental matters,
-– and the right to remain together or part in dignity.
+This includes the right to cohabitation and shared life, the sharing of resources and responsibilities, mutual care in times of vulnerability, collective decision-making over medical, legal, and parental matters, and the right to remain together or part in dignity.

-No Person shall be denied the tools or rituals to recognize their Union.
+**No Person shall be denied the tools or rituals to recognize their Union.**

 Communities shall offer mechanisms—simple, dignified, and affirming—for registration, conflict resolution, support, and dissolution.

-### ✦ Section 4 – Dissolution in Dignity
+### ✦ Section 5 – Dissolution in Dignity

 **Where consent ends, the Union ends.**